SeanMcP/talks/think-outside-the-bots/README.md

     - "The potential of LLMs goes far beyond a natural language interface."
     - "For example, an application could feed the relevant context to the model behind the scenes and use that to preemptively suggest what I should do next."
 - _AI the Product vs AI the Feature_ by MKBHD. https://youtu.be/sDIi95CqTiM
+    - I think he's citing https://www.wired.com/story/gadget-lab-podcast-647/ but I couldn't find the direct quotes
+    - "AI is a feature, not a product"
+    - "You could even consider going to the ChatGPT website and using it there as 'AI as a product'"
+    - "It's a different way of thinking about AI for the consumer, where it's just one of the features built into the thing that you use."
+    - With Apple Intelligence, Apple is working on their own models that run on device and "building a ChatGPT wrapper into a lot of their OS"
+    - "More people in the long run are going to end up using this AI stuff as a feature more than going to a standalone thing"
+    - "I found it really hard to find any examples of the other way around happening"